Gauged Linear Sigma Model in Geometric Phases. I: The Gauged Witten Equation

 Now we can review the basic set up of the symplectic vortex equation.
 This is an equation introduced first by Mundet \cite{Mundet_thesis, Mundet_2003} and Cieliebak--Gaio--Salamon \cite{Cieliebak_Gaio_Salamon_2000}.
-Assume that the $K$-action is Hamiltonian with moment map $\mu: X \to {\mf k}^* $ and there is a $K$-invariant almost complex structure $J_X$.
-Choose an adjoint-invariant metric on ${\mf k}$ so that we can identify ${\mf k} \simeq {\mf k}^*$.
-Choose an area form on $\Sigma^*$ so we can identify a zero-form with a two-form on $\Sigma$ by the Hodge star operator $*$.
-A {\it vortex} is a triple $(P, A ,u)$ where $P \to \Sigma$ is a principal $K$-bundle, $(A, u)$ is a gauged map satisfying the following equation
+Assume that the $K$-action is Hamiltonian with moment map $\mu: M \to {\mf k}^* $ and there is a $K$-invariant almost complex structure $J_M$.
+Choose an adjoint-invariant metric on ${\mf k}$ so that we can identify ${\mf k} \cong {\mf k}^*$.
+Choose an area form on $\Sigma$ so we can identify a zero-form with a two-form on $\Sigma$ by the Hodge star operator $*$.
+A {\it vortex} is a gauged map $(P, A ,u)$ from $\Sigma$ to $M$ satisfying the following equation